Steam bath

 Note:

-1. This is an additional service and is only provided together with at least another service.
+1. This is an add-on service and is only provided together with at least another service.

 2. This service is available for both adults (both genders) and kids (6+ years old).